 3. Improve Website Conversion Funnels

 Keeping with the theme of understanding the behavior of your customers, look through your web data to determine how and where the "buying action" is taking place on your site.
 Are more purchases happening on your homepage after a social media referral, or is it the landing pages for your PPC ads that are turning visitors into customers at the highest rate?
 Not only should you ramp up activity for the funnel that's churning out the most conversions, but also begin to replicate that same funnel in underperforming areas of your site.
 What you initially thought was a traffic source problem could actually be a conversion issue, and there's only one way to find out - web analytics!

 If you aren't tracking and tweaking your campaign-specific landing pages, then you aren't using landing pages to their full potential.
 Landing pages give you an in-depth view of the actions taken by potential customers from a specific traffic source, which is incredibly vital information!
 Without increasing your traffic by a single visitor, modifying your landing pages based on web analytics can immediately boost your sales and increase your bottom line.
 Changing the color of a button, switching up a call to action, providing a new offer - none of these changes cost you any money, but they can help significantly.

 5. Making it Personal

-Don't focus on clicks, visits, like and shares because at the end of the day, those metrics are about you.
+Don't focus on clicks, visits, likes, and shares because, at the end of the day, those metrics are about you.
 And as we've consistently harped on over the last few years, digital marketing is about your customers.
-Make sure your customers know it's about them by understanding them and, more importantly, listen to what their actions and reactions are telling you.
+Make sure your customers know it's about them by understanding them and, more importantly, listening to what their actions and reactions are telling you.
 You can also take personalization one step further by segmenting your customer groups and emailing special offers to each one based on their preferences.
 Your customers will reward you for making things personal and treating them with exceptional service.